RikGr/blog/_posts/2022-07-14-Control-an-IoT-device-based-on-Microsoft-Graph-API-data.-Azure-Logic-Apps-and-Azure-Functions-make-it-easy!.md

         Body       = $body
     })
 ```
-Lastly, the Function App 2 contains the code that actually sends the configuration of the LEDs towards Blinky.
+Lastly, the Function 2 contains the code that actually sends the configuration of the LEDs towards Blinky.
 Based on the body of the POST request it either sends the config for a pulsing red light, or it turns Blinky into mode 0 which effectively turns the light off.
 This works because my Blinky is registered in Azure IoT Hub.
 In this solution lives the "digital twin" of the physical device where the Azure Function 2 can talk to.
 By calling the digital twin it sends the config for the LEDs towards the physical device itself (using wifi).
 ## Conclusion
-What I think is cool about this little project, is that with some easy-to-use tools like the Logic- and Function Apps, I made my plan a reality with no advanced coding skills required.
+What I think is cool about this little project, is that with some easy-to-use tools like the Logic Apps and Azure Functions, I made my plan a reality with no advanced coding skills required.
 When I started thinking about how this should work, I was struggling with how to authenticate to my personal Calendar and thought about writing one big script to do all the work.
 The moment I took a step back and looked at what Azure had to offer out-of-the-box, it turned out I could do this simpler, secure and surprisingly stable as well: since this application is live it kept on running ever since!

 To me this is the power of the low code solutions within the Azure ecosystem: Let Azure do the work for you and make powerful cloud computing solutions accessible for everybody.